-When this Where this 5-10 0-5 10-15 15+ will impact: will impact: 93.
-Challenge The changing nature of health issues are driving up the cost of health infrastructure and services for both governments and users.
+The changing nature of health issues are driving up the cost of health infrastructure and services for both governments and users.
 If not addressed, government funding will become unsustainable and costs will become unaffordable for people, particularly those on lower incomes.

-When this Where this 10-15 5-10 15 +0-5 will impact: will impact: 94.
-Opportunity New healthcare service models that improve in-home and preventive care can reduce hospitalisations.
-Embracing new models can alleviate pressure on hospital infrastructure, improving access and service guality for those who need it most.
-Where this When this 0-5 5-10 10-15 15+ will impact: will impact: 95.
-Challenge Chronic condition, aged and end-of-life care infrastructure is not responding sufficiently to changing preferences for care at home or in community.
+New healthcare service models that improve in-home and preventive care can reduce hospitalisations.
+Embracing new models can alleviate pressure on hospital infrastructure, improving access and service quality for those who need it most.

+Chronic condition, aged and end-of-life care infrastructure is not responding sufficiently to changing preferences for care at home or in community.
 Without action, this care will not be accessible, dignified, nor person centred for a growing number of Australians.

-When this Where this 5-10 10-15 15 will impact: will impact: 96.
-Challenge Young people with disability are often forced to live in inadequate or not fit-for-purpose facilities, including aged care and mental health facilities, due to a lack of purpose-built facilities for people with disability.
+Young people with disability are often forced to live in inadequate or not fit-for-purpose facilities, including aged care and mental health facilities, due to a lack of purpose-built facilities for people with disability.
 If not addressed, young people with disabilities will continue to experienced poor-quality care that does not meet their needs, and reduces their quality of life.
-When this Where this 5-10 10-15 15+ will impact: will impact: